balor/connect-memcached/Readme.md

 ## Options

-    - `hosts` Memcached servers locations, can by string, array, hash.
+    - `hosts` Memcached servers locations, can be string, array, hash.
     - `prefix` An optional prefix for each memcache key, in case you are sharing your memcached servers with something generating its own keys.
     - ...
 Rest of given option will be passed directly to the node-memcached constructor.